AriFordsham/GHCWiki/working-conventions/documentation-changes.md

 GHC runs on GitLab: https://gitlab.haskell.org/ghc/ghc

-A small change is one that only changes comments, not code and is limited to one file.
+Small changes only change comments, not code.
+Limited to one file.

 The continuous integration testing also has slow turnaround.
 Make sure not to add trailing whitespace :) but don't be afraid to submit fixes.
 We appreciate your contribution.

-## Small change
+## Small changes

 The simplest way to contribute patches is using the GitLab web interface.
 To write a patch for [`Control.Monad`](https://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Monad.html) you would go to [`libraries/base/Control/Monad.hs`](https://gitlab.haskell.org/ghc/ghc/blob/master/libraries/base/Control/Monad.hs) where the **Edit** button takes you to an online editor: